wang-q/withncbi/pop/README.md

     ORDER BY assembly_level , organism_name
     ```

-    For genus comtains many species, you should be careful that "Gspe" (G_enus spe_cies) style
+    For genus contains many species, you should be careful that "Gspe" (G_enus spe_cies) style
     abbreviation may mix up two or more species.

     ```sql